NewAthena X-ray Advances: NASST and ACO Science Webinars

 Each webinar in the series is broadcast via Zoom Webinars.
-The time of the seminars to make a live connection for a broad community would typically be from 15:00 to 16:00 CEST/CET.
-The recorded seminars are archived on the ACO YouTube channel.
+To facilitate live participation from a broad international audience, seminars are typically held from 15:00 to 16:00 CEST/CET.
+Recordings of the webinars are archived on the ACO YouTube channel.

 Recorded webinars